fredrikp999/fredrikp999.github.io/_posts/2023-02-11-GitOps_with_flux_basics.markdown

 ```
 {: file="my-nginx-source.yaml" }

-* One file defining the wanted state for your application.
+* One file defining the wanted state for your application
+* We specify in what namespace it is to be deployed and with what name
+* We also specify which is the HelmChart to deploy.
+Here we specify an exact version, but it is also possible to specify a semver range  e.g. >=13.2.0 <14.0.0.
 ``` yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1
 kind: HelmRelease